tianyong90/vue-markdown-loader/packages/vue-markdown-loader/README.md

 [简体中文](./README-CN.md)

-This is a webpack laoder that can load markdown file.
+This is a webpack loader that can load markdown files.
 With proper configuration, the loader can convert markdown file content into `vue sfc` component object or into html string, so it can be chained with vue-loader or html-loader.

 The project is inspired by [vuepress](https://github.com/vuejs/vuepress), we reused most of its source code and made some improvements to allow it being used in non-vuepress project.